-If you received estate or trust income that relates to the year 1 April 2020 and 31 March 2021, show it at Question 16.
+If you received estate or trust income that relates to the year 1 April 2021 to 31 March 2022, show it at Question 16.

 There are 3 types of estates or trusts:

 - complying

 - foreign, and

 - non-complying.

 Complying trusts are trusts that have been taxed in New Zealand on all their income since the day they started.